Sun Deck – Forward Deckhouse – First Class Cabins and Offices

 Restoring the former first class cabins to this area is problematic because Sun Deck is not contiguous to the area used for the hotel – Main, A, and B decks; moreover the exposed nature of Sun Deck makes it a natural for visitors to frequent.

 Certainly the space is large enough to house this function.
-Moreover this use still allows for the restoration of the pre-war gymnasium, squash-racquets courts and the radio reception room.
+Moreover this use still allows for the restoration of the pre-war gymnasium, squash-racquet court and the radio reception room, allowing for Sun Deck to fulfill its natural role as one of the most public decks of the ship.

 In this way many of the most interesting features of this deck can be resurrected and it can still serve the needs of contemporary visitors and hotel guests.
 There are four original entrances to this area from the exterior of Sun Deck.
 There is no need for the broader, intrusive side entrances inserted during the Long Beach conversion.
 There is also no functional reason why the sun protective catwalks that ran above this deck also cannot be restored.